 The Architect of the Capitol has a legacy and ancestry that is rooted in the very beginnings of the capital city of the United States, today known as Washington, D.C.
-In 1791 President George Washington appointed three commissioners to provide suitable buildings and accommodations for Congress.
+In 1791, President George Washington appointed three commissioners to provide suitable buildings and accommodations for Congress.
 The commissioners hired Pierre L'Enfant to lay out the city, and staged a competition for the design of the Capitol.
-The commissioners awarded Dr. William Thornton for his design and today he is often credited as the first "architect of the capitol."
+The commissioners awarded Dr. William Thornton for his design, and today he is often credited as the first "architect of the capitol."
 In 1793, George Washington laid the cornerstone of the U.S. Capitol Building.

-The first official use of the title "Architect of the Capitol" referring to the both person and the agency was on March 30, 1867 when Edward Clark was named Architect of the Capitol through legislation.
+The first official use of the title "Architect of the Capitol" referring to both the person and the agency was on March 30, 1867, when Edward Clark was named Architect of the Capitol through legislation.
 Clark had previously held the title "Architect of the Capitol Extension" as had his predecessor Thomas U. Walter, who had added both the north and south extensions and the new dome to the Capitol building during the 1850s and early 1860s.

 The title was subsequently dropped following Clark's death in 1902 and Elliot Woods was appointed as the "Superintendent of the Capitol Buildings and Grounds."
-However, in 1921 the title Architect of the Capitol was awarded to Woods for meritorious service.
-Following Woods, the title Architect of the Capitol has remained the official title of both the person and the agency, and has been held by five men.
+However, in 1921 the title "Architect of the Capitol" was awarded to Woods for meritorious service.
+Following Woods, "Architect of the Capitol" has remained the official title of both the person and the agency.